oicnanev/RI-ISEL2526/Practical_Assignments/2_BGP_Routing_Configurations/report.md

 __TODO__  next-hop self????

-#### 2.4.2 - Why is it a good pracXce to use the loopback IP address in the iBGP sessions?
+#### 2.4.2 - Why is it a good practice to use the loopback IP address in the iBGP sessions?

 __TODO__  Resiliency in case of phisical ports went down?